New Year Resolutions

 Holding A Bigger Vision

 Talk of habits, incremental changes and realistic goals can sometimes sound a bit dull.
 A little unimaginative, perhaps.
-Even though it works.

 So, there you have it.